Difference Between Hearing and Trial

 Parameters of ComparisonHearingTrial

-MeaningIt is defined as the legal discussion between two parties and the judge to verify whether the charges imposed on the victim are true or not, and if the case goes to the courtroom.It is a proper legal proceeding between the parties, the lawyer, and a panel of judges.
+MeaningIt is defined as the legal discussion between two parties and the judge to verify whether the charges imposed on the victim are true and if the case goes to the courtroom.It is a proper legal proceeding between the parties, the lawyer, and a panel of judges.
 All facts, evidence, and witnesses are presented for the final verdict, whether the accused is guilty or not.

 What is a Hearing?

-To support this, there are several arguments in support of the case to settle its relevant aspects.
+To support this there are several arguments in support of the case to settle its relevant aspects.
 Relevant eyewitnesses and evidence are presented in front of the judge.

 In hearing lawyers from both parties, the defendant and prosecution present the evidence to support their side of the case.